YaLTeR/DemTools/HLDemo/README.md

-DemTools
+HLDemo
 ==========

-A collection of tools that operate GoldSource demo files.
+This is a library for reading and writing GoldSource demo files.
-- DemoSanitizer: neutralizes malicious demo frames which may lead to infection of your PC.

 #Building
 ####Windows